Garden Fertillisers

 Garden Compost Making

 Compost does not have to be completely broken down to be used.
-If you are using it as a mulch it will look better, but if it is being dug in, it’s ready when you say it is.
+If you are using it as a mulch it will look better, but if it is being dug in, its ready when you say it is.
 However the more we can speed the process up the better, less goodness will be leached out by rain and it will reduce the amount of storage space you need.

 The first thing to realise is that what does the breaking down is a mixture of fungi and bacteria, and these are resident in all garden soil, it can therefore help to sprinkle some soil (or even some finished compost) at every level as the pile builds to enable them to colonise the heap quicker.